Unboxed-Software/solana-course/content/movie-review-pt1.md

 entrypoint!(process_instruction);

 pub fn process_instruction(
     program_id: &Pubkey,
     accounts: &[AccountInfo],
     instruction_data: &[u8]
 ) -> ProgramResult {
-// call unpack to deserialize instruction_data
+    // Call unpack to deserialize instruction_data
     let instruction = ExampleInstruction::unpack(instruction_data)?;
-// match the returned data struct to what you expect match instruction {
+    // Match the returned data struct to what you expect match instruction {
         ExampleInstruction::TestStruct { name, age, bio } => {
-			// make call to a function to execute some logic with the
+            // Make call to a function to execute some logic with
             // the accounts and the deserialized instruction data do_something(program_id, accounts, name, age, bio)
         }
     }
 }
 ```